catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

 Setup
 =====

-We will make use of heat template to deploy a single instance into an existing network hosted in the Catalyst Cloud.
-In order to make this work we need to retrieve the relevant network ids and add them into the template.
+You will make use of Heat template to deploy a single instance into an existing network hosted in the Catalyst Cloud.
+In order to make this work, you need to retrieve the relevant network IDs and add them into the template.

-The two networks we will be connecting to are front-end and public-net.
-To find these values we need to run the following OpenStack commands.
+The two networks you will be connecting to are front-end and public-net.
+To find these values, you need to run the following OpenStack commands.

 .. code-block:: bash